San Antonio Dental Implants

 What Are Dental Implants?

 Dental implants are screw-shaped artificial tooth roots, usually made of titanium, that are surgically placed in your jawbone.
+A dental implant has an artificial root, a connector (abutment), and a dental crown.
+Implants can replace one tooth, several teeth, an entire arch of teeth.

 Why Are They So Effective?